 - It is expected that the vitamin D needs of other ‘at-risk’ groups, such as pregnant women and children aged 12 months to four years, will be addressed by the FSAI at a later date1

-- The National Osteoporosis Society in the UK (NOS) has identified the following adult groups at risk of vitamin D deficiency:2
+- The Royal Osteoporosis Society in the UK (ROS) has identified the following adult groups at risk of vitamin D deficiency:2

 Recommendations on screening

 The Endocrine Society ‘Clinical Practice Guideline on Evaluation, treatment and prevention of vitamin D deficiency’ lists indications for 25(OH)D measurement (candidates for screening):3